-If you are building project management into SharePoint, you want to make sure that maximize your return on investment.
+If you are building project management into SharePoint, you want to make sure that you maximize your return on investment.
 There are certain protocols that you should observe.

 Many of these are written in the extensibility guidelines provided by Microsoft (e.g. never write straight to the database, rather use the SharePoint APIs, or you will be in upgrade hell!).
 Most of these rules and protocols you get with experience.
 There is really no substitute for experience.

 You absolutely need to be a 1st class SharePoint citizen or you will run into trouble during operation and if not then certainly at upgrade time.
 You might be able to write something simple and quick but ask yourself these questions before you proceed.*

 - Is it usable? – does it for example act and look like SharePoint itself, so that your customers find it easy to use?
 [Yes]